Manhattan Romance with Tom O'Brien

 ART Chicago's Royal George Theater with Michael Gross and Colin Stinton

 His film credits extend back to the cult classics “A Shock to the System," starring Michael Caine, and Mike Figgis’s “Liebestraum."
 More mainstream film credits include “Tommy Boy," “Twister," and “Donnie Brasco."
 He has been privileged to work with some of the great film directors of our time: with David Fincher on “Fight Club” and “Zodiac," Ang Lee on “Ride with the Devil," and Clint Eastwood on “J. Edgar."
-Zach will be appearing in Matt Ruskin's, "Crown Heights," in competition this year at Sundance.
+Zach appears in Matt Ruskin's "Crown Heights," which won this year's Sundance Audience Award.

 Zach Grenier’s career began in the theatre.
 As a young actor, he toured with Boston-based Little Flags Theatre, acting and playing guitar in towns throughout the country in two shows, The Furies of Mother Jones and Winds of People.
 Subsequently, he appeared as Jacques in a Boston Shakespeare Production of As You Like It, and months later, played the leading role of the Captain at Portland Stage in Play Strindberg.